johnnybarrels/unicode/README.md

 ## **Motivation**

-One of the biggest challenges faced by Computer Science and Data Science student is the ability to demostrate our coding skills by completing coding test using pen and paper, at the same time, not able to practice on a real life coding platform that provides a more realistic experience when preparing for exams and to improve our coding skills.
+One of the biggest challenges faced by Computer Science, Data Science and Software Engineering students is the inability to demostrate our true coding ability during tests and exams, as we exhaustedly try to make sure the indentation on our hand-written linked list class defintion is correct.
+Instead of plain old pen and paper, why not allow students to be assessed on a more realistic platform, removing the hassle of the scribble, and providing some of the staple creature comforts like syntax highlighting? (and yes, we remembered to turn AutoComplete off)!

-For this reason we decided to develop **Unicode**, so that professors as well as student can improve the learning experience when it comes to learn how to code.
+For this reason we decided to develop **Unicode**, so that students and professors alike can enjoy the experience of learning and teaching how to code just a little bit more!

 <a name="bottom" href="https://github.com/johnnybarrels/agile-proj2#logo"><img align="right" border="0" src="https://raw.githubusercontent.com/CCOSTAN/Home-AssistantConfig/master/config/www/custom_ui/floorplan/images/branding/up_arrow.png" width="22" ></a>

 ## **Description**

-**Unicode** is an online quiz platform for educational institutions that allows admin/teachers users to create and evaluate coding related tests and users/students to take tests and see results.
-It is design to provide a friendly experience for studens and teachers without compromising the level of complexity required for developing our coding learning experience.
+**Unicode** is an online test/exam platform for educational institutions that allows administrator users (teachers) to create and evaluate coding related tests, and for users/students to sit these tests and see results.
+It is designed to provide a friendly experience for studens and teachers without compromising the level of complexity required for developing the coding learning experience.

-**Unicode** provides the ability to not only test our theorical knowledge of but also our technical abilities.
-Teachers/admin have the ability to select from three different questions assesment types:
+**Unicode** provides the ability to not only test students' theorical knowledge of but also their technical abilities.
+Teachers have the ability to select from three different questions assesment types:

-- **_Output_**: Based on a code function provided by the teacher, the student should answer the expected output (automated marking)
+- **_Output_**: Based on an excerpt of code provided by the teacher, the student is required to enter the expected output. (automated marking).
-- **_MCQ_**: Based on a writen question or provided code, the student must select the best answer out of 4 posible options(automated marking)
+- **_MCQ_**: Based on a written question and/or provided code, the student must select the best answer out of up to 4 possible options. (automated marking)
-- **_Write a code_**: Based on the instruction and descriptions provided by the teacherk the student can type down the corresping line of code to achieve the results requested( manual marking)
+- **_Code_**: This is where the students get to have the most fun.
+Based on the question description provided by the teacher, the student can use the code editor to write their class, function or method, or whatever has been asked of them!
+These questions are flagged for manual marking by the teacher (we hope to have an in-browser code interpreter in the future)!

-Another important functionality of **Unicode** is the ability of the admin to organize create tests by course and assign students to different courses.
-Also, the admin can decide when to enble test to be live(ready to take) for all students enroll in the course.
+Another important functionality of **Unicode** is the ability of the teacher to organise all of their tests and students into their respective courses, choosing which tests to display to students and when.

 <a name="bottom" href="https://github.com/johnnybarrels/agile-proj2#logo"><img align="right" border="0" src="https://raw.githubusercontent.com/CCOSTAN/Home-AssistantConfig/master/config/www/custom_ui/floorplan/images/branding/up_arrow.png" width="22" ></a>

 ## **Design Process**

-We decided to use MVC(model view controller) Arquitecture for our project.
-The *model* refers to an object referencing an entity in a database, the *view* is how that object is presented to the user and the *controller* is a linking class that builds the model from the database, prepares the view based on the model, and the updates and saves the models back to the database.
+Unicode is built using the MVC (model view controller) architecture.
+The *model* refers to an object referencing an entity in a database, the *view* is how that object is presented to the user, and the *controller* is a linking class that builds the model from the database, prepares the view based on the model, displays it to the user, and takes user input and adjusts the model and database accordingly.

+The user stories developed were:

 | # | User | User Story | Story Point |
 | --- | :---: | --- | :---: |